supurloop/ssf/README.md

 That said this framework can run perfectly fine with an RTOS, Windows, or Linux, so long as some precautions are taken.

-Excepting the finite state machine framework, all interfaces are reentrant.
+Excepting the finite state machine framework and RTC interface, all interfaces are reentrant.
 This means that calls into those interfaces from different execution contexts will not interfere with each other.

 For example, you can have linked list object A in task 1 and linked list object B in task 2 and they will be managed independently and correctly, so long as they are only accessed from the context of their respective task.